- Register

 Whether you're a beginner, a seasoned pro, or hiking with the kids, the expansive Andalusian landscape has something for you.
 The most popular hiking routes in Málaga include:

-Caminito del Ray is a one-of-a-kind suspended aerial passage that will have you walking a natural cliff face.
+Caminito del Rey is a one-of-a-kind suspended aerial passage that will have you walking a natural cliff face.
 The spectacular 7.7-kilometer path is your chance to walk on a death-defying walkway without endangering your life.

 It will have you trekking over a suspended walkway, hanging over 100 meters on a steep cliff face.
 The hike takes you through a spectacular gorge by the river Guadalhorce, whose walls tower over 700 meters high.